H.R. 1665: DIGITAL Applications Act

 5

-The portal requirement applies to authorizations used to locate or modify communications facilities on public lands and National Forest System land.
+The portal requirement applies to authorizations used to locate or modify communications facilities on public lands and National Forest System land, not just brand-new builds.

 6